 - Unique activities in Botswana

 Tour the village of Molepolole – This traditional African village is home to one of the largest remaining tribal communities in the world, the Bakwena.
-You can also find history museums, restaurants that serve scrumptious local cuisine, and the famous Debswana Diamond Company, which is the world’s top producer of diamonds by value.
+You can also find history museums, restaurants that serve delicious local cuisine, and the famous Debswana Diamond Company, which is the world’s top producer of diamonds by value.

 Already booked on one of our packages to Botswana?
 See everything you need to know before you go.